 1- Tell us a little about yourself, and how you became interested in photography!

-2- What gives you ideas and inspires you to create such amazing imagery?
+3- What gives you ideas and inspires you to create such a broad portfolio?

 7- How important is Photoshop in creating your finished images?

-9- Personal projects can be so beneficial to a photographer’s growth and creativity.
-Do you have any you’re working on right now?
+8- Personal development projects can be beneficial to a photographer’s growth and creativity.
+Are there any challenges you’re setting yourself, or things you’re trying to learn right now?

 10- What do you think the challenges are for the stock photography industry at the moment?
 What changes do you foresee over the next few years?